syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:height}

-Specifies the height of the MediaPlayer.
+Specifies the height of the media player.